simplystated/xstate-to-gherkin/README.md

 **Check out a codesandbox demo [here](https://codesandbox.io/s/simply-stated-xstate-to-gherkin-shdqv2) to play with xstate-to-gherkin from your browser.**

-You'll need to have an xstate [machine definition](https://xstate.js.org/docs/guides/machines.html). xstate-to-gherkin requires you to annotate your machine with a few additional pieces of metadata.
+You'll need to have an XState [machine definition](https://xstate.js.org/docs/guides/machines.html). xstate-to-gherkin requires you to annotate your machine with a few additional pieces of metadata.
 On any state you would like to make an assertion for, set `meta.gherkinAssert` to a string describing what should be true in that state.
 Optionally, on any state that is part of a feature, set `meta.gherkinFeature` to a string describing that feature.